-According to Dr Michael Wong, Urologist at Mount Elizabeth’s International Urology, Fertility and Gynaecology Centre, a UTI affects two in five women here and is actually the seventh leading cause of death in Singapore.
+According to Dr Michael Wong, Urologist at Mount Elizabeth’s International Urology, Fertility and Gynaecology Centre, a UTI affects two in five women in Singapore.
+However, it’s also dangerous: it’s the seventh leading cause of death in Singapore.

-There are three main types, each involving the infection of a specific part of the urinary tract, namely the urethra, bladder and kidneys.
-But as long as you get yourself checked as soon as possible, your chances of peeing painlessly again very soon are high.
+There are three types of UTI and each involve the infection of a specific part of the urinary tract, namely the urethra, bladder and kidneys.
+But as long as you get yourself checked as soon as possible, your chances of recovery are very high.

 A UTI has several causes.
 If you wipe from back to front after peeing, the bacteria from your anus can make its way to your urethra, which can result in an infection.

-The odds increase if you have kidney stones or issues emptying your bladder completely.
-You may also be at higher risk just by being sexually active or pregnant.
+The odds increase if you have kidney stones or issues emptying your bladder completely, and you may also be at higher risk just by being sexually active or pregnant.
 As long as bacteria is introduced into your urinary tract, there’s a chance that you might get a UTI.
 And since women have a shorter urethra than men, we’re more prone to getting infected.

 “Antibiotics usually cure a bladder infection.
 It helps to drink lots of water so that you urinate often, and to empty your bladder each time.
 If you have kidney stones, removal will be part of the treatment,” says Dr Wong.

-If you have a recurrent infection or there are additional conditions present, other tests such as an X-ray or an endoscopy (a nonsurgical procedure to examine the digestive tract) may be required to find out more about the cause.
+If you have recurrent infections or there are additional conditions present, other tests such as an X-ray or an endoscopy (a nonsurgical procedure to examine the digestive tract) may be required to find out more about the cause.